 Royal Unibrew must be a safe and healthy place to work for its employees; the Group focuses on preventive measures to avoid employees being worn out and incurring work-related injuries and works actively to promote job satisfaction.

 At all production sites, health & safety activities are carried out adapted to the local production site and work area.
-In Denmark, for example, joint health & safety discussions, a joint health & safety day as well as courses with focus on tools to reduce daily peak loads were organised in 2017.
+In Denmark, for example, joint health & safety discussions, a health & safety day as well as courses with focus on tools to reduce daily peak loads were organized in 2018.

-Based on the job satisfaction measurement and the reporting on near-accidents in 2017, investments have been made in technical aids and measures to prevent heavy lifting and harmful movements.
-Financial resources are specifically allocated for this, for example for ladders, platforms and protective equipment.
+Based on the job satisfaction measurement and the reporting on near-accidents in 2018, investments have been made in technical aids and measures to prevent e.g. heavy lifting and harmful movements.
+Financial resources are specifically allocated for this, as an example for ladders, platforms and protective equipment.

-The key risks relate to occupational accidents or employees being worn out due to physically demanding jobs and job dissatisfaction.
+The key risks especially relate to working accidents or employees being worn out due to physically demanding jobs and job dissatisfaction.

 Having set a target on the maximum number of working accidents per million working hours as well as on the minimum number of near-accidents reported per year and thereby focusing on eliminating risk areas before they turn into accidents has proven a successful strategy for reducing number of working accidents.
 These targets are set by the individual sites to reflect their individual safety awareness.